patrick-llgc/Learning-Deep-Learning/paper_notes/towards_safe_ad.md

 **Modeling aleatoric uncertainty boosted the performance (by 1-5%).
 Modeling epistemic uncertainty via monte carlo dropout degrades performance slightly.** --> also observed by [Bayesian yolov3](bayesian_yolov3.md).

+This paper only models aleatoric uncertainty in FRH (faster rcnn head) part.
+This work is extended by [towards safe ad2](towards_safe_ad2.md) by modeling uncertainty in both RPN and FRH.

 > Uncertainty can be used to efficiently improve the vehicle detector in an active learning paradigm: the detector actively queries the unseen samples with high epistemic uncertainty.

 #### Key ideas